aistabci/abci-docs/v3/en/docs/abci-cloudstorage/usage.md

 # How to Use Cloud Storage

-## Procedure to setup AWS command line interface
+## Procedure to setup AWS Command Line Interface

-AWS command line interface(AWS CLI) is alerady installed in the interactive nodes.
+AWS Command Line Interface (AWS CLI) is alerady installed in the interactive nodes.
 To access the Cloud Storage, please configure AWS CLI following the steps described below.

 ## Configuration for the authentication